lentendu/DeltaMP/README.md

 + __ITSx region to extract__: "no", “ITS1” or “ITS2” to skip or to extract either regions from fungal ITS reads using ITSx.
 The default is “no”.

 + __Pre-clustering__: "no", "cdhit454" or "mothur" to skip, to use [cd-hit-454](http://weizhong-lab.ucsd.edu/public/?q=softwares/cd-hit-454) or [mothur pre.cluster]() algorithms to pre-cluster reads after trimming and before chimera removal.
 For the mothur based pre-clustering, and aligned version of a reference database is required (see below at + Database prefix name).
 The default is "no".

++ __Chimera removal__: "before", "after" or "both", to check for chimera before OTU clustering only (in each sample separetedly), after OTU clustering only (among OTU representative sequences), or at both moments. *De-novo* chimera are detected with UCHIME and removed.
+The default is "after".

 + __Subsampling__: “yes” or “no”.
 Activating subsampling will randomly select the same number of reads in all samples according to the read count in the sample with the lowest number of reads, after the trimming step.
 The default is “no”.